TangoJ-Labs/fabric-production-tutorials/orderer_solo/README.md

 >>`$FABRIC_CFG_PATH/setup/generate_channel_artifacts.sh`
 >
 >The `genesis.block`, `channel.tx`, and `anchors.tx` were created in and used from the `FABRIC_CFG_PATH` directory.
 >
->You might see the following warning from `configtxgen`.
-This can be ignored for now - an update later will use the latest version of the `configtx.yaml` file to include the missing sections:
-><br>`WARN 003 Default policy emission is deprecated, please include policy specificiations for the application group in configtx.yaml`
-><br>
->
 >Move the genesis block to the shared directory - this is needed to start the orderer (env var `ORDERER_GENERAL_GENESISFILE` in orderer)
 >>`cp $FABRIC_CFG_PATH/genesis.block /shared`